 Communication protocols can be used as well to interact with and control humidification equipment.
-Protocols include BACnet®, LonWorks®, Modbus®, TCP/IP, SNMP, and METASYS®.
+Common protocols include BACnet[®], LONWORKS[®], Modbus[®], TCP/IP, and SNMP.
 In some cases, these protocols can fully control the humidifier, replacing the need for any analog wiring, or can monitor the status and operation of the unit, or a combination of both.
 Some equipment providers can also supply a user interface system that offers online access to the status and operation modes of the units.
 See ASHRAE Standard 135 for more information.